exaloop/codon/docs/sphinx/tutorial/primer.rst

 .. code:: seq

-    # Seq comments start with "# 'and go until the end of the line
+    # Codon comments start with "# 'and go until the end of the line

     """
     There are no multi-line comments.
 You can (ab)use the docstring operator (''')